tr41z/sentinel/README.md

 ### Prerequisites

-Ensure the following are installed:
+Ensure the following are installed or follow steps below:

 - **C++ Compiler** (e.g., GCC or MSVC)
 - **CMake**